textbook/build-info/README.md

 ### Stdout

-_(New in v0.5)_

-If you don't supply the `--output` argument, data will be written to stdout, allowing redirection:
+If you don't supply the `--output` argument (or supply the argument with the value `-`), data will be written to stdout, allowing redirection:

 ```json5
 {